uk000/goto/README.md

 5. Requests matching URI + header combinations
 6. Requests matching URI + query combinations
 7. Requests matching URI + one or more keywords in request body
+8. Requests matching URI + one or more JSON paths in request body

 If a request matches multiple configured responses, a response is picked based on the following priority order:
 1. URI + headers combination match
 2. URI + query combination match
 3. URI + body keywords combination match
-4. URI match
+4. URI + body JSON paths match
+5. URI match
-5. Headers match
+6. Headers match
-6. Query match
+7. Query match
-7. If no other match found and a default payload is configured, the default payload is served
+8. If no other match found and a default payload is configured, the default payload is served
-8. If no match is found and no default payload is configured, the request proceeds for eventual catch-all response.
+9. If no match is found and no default payload is configured, the request proceeds for eventual catch-all response.

 ### Auto-generated random response payload
 Random payload generation can be configured for the `default` payload that applies to all URIs that don't have a custom payload defined.
 Random payload generation is configured by specifying a payload size using URI `/response/payload/set/default/`{size}`` and not setting any payload.
 If a custom default payload is set as well as the size is configured, the custom payload will be adjusted to match the set size by either trimming the custom payload or appending more characters to the custom payload.
 Payload size can be a numeric value or use common byte size conventions: `K`, `KB`, `M`, `MB`.
 There is no limit on the payload size as such, it's only limited by the memory available to the `goto` process.